HEmile/juggl/README.md

 All changes made in obsidian should be automatically reflected in Neo4j, but this is still very buggy.
 There also seem to be problems with duplicate nodes in the graph.

+If you are running into issues, enable Debug in the settings and check out the developer console (View -> Toggle Developer Tools).
+On Windows, this can be opened using Ctrl+Shift+I. Here are some issues found so far:
+- `xcrun: error: invalid active developer path...  missing xcrun at...`: (Install xcrun)[https://apple.stackexchange.com/questions/254380/why-am-i-getting-an-invalid-active-developer-path-when-attempting-to-use-git-a] in terminal using `xcode-select --install`

 ### Semantics
 This collects all notes with extension .md in the input directory (default: `markdown/`).
 Each note is interpreted as follows:
 - Interprets tags as entity types